(This article was published in Homeopathy Links, an international journal from Europe, Sept 2011.)

 Every disease is not curable, even if the remedy is right

-Many people and some homeopaths believe that if symptoms of the patient match with some medicines, every disease becomes curable.
+Many people and some homeopaths believe that if the symptoms of the patient match with some medicines, every disease becomes curable.
 In other words, if the medicine selection is perfect, the cure is certain; irrespective of the nature of the disease.
 This is not true.
 The curability of any disease depends on several factors such as 1.
 Nature of the disease.
 For example, hepatitis (inflammation of the liver) may be curable; while cirrhosis (scarring) of the liver is not curable.
 2. The extent of pathological change.
 For example, fewer patches of Alopecia Areata (hair loss patches) are curable; but total hair loss (Alopecia totalis) is not curable.
 3. Reversibility of the disease process and outcome.
 Inflammatory arthritis can be helped but Osteoarthritis (bony overgrowth) cannot be reversed.
 4. Selection of the correct homeopathic remedies.

 Homeopathy is not beyond modern medical science: